kovidomi/BBTAG-Improvement-Mod/USER_README.txt

 Known issues
 ==========================
 - the background text on the stage "Duel Field" gets scaled incorrectly
-- The custom HUD does not show player names in online matches.
 - The regionlock is still not completely unlocked
+- "Quick switching" characters in tutorial mode causes palettes to switch

 Troubleshooting
 ==========================